Richmond Middle School 2021-2022 Handbook

 The district provides a bus service for students who live more than one and a half miles from school.
 Those who ride should appreciate the service.
 The bus driver has complete authority.
 Cases of improper conduct will be reported to the administration.
 Serious disciplinary problems may result in the suspension of riding privileges.
 In such cases, it is the responsibility of the parents of the student involved to see that they get to and from school safely and on time.

 Snowballs may not be thrown on school property.
 This is a safety matter and will be strictly enforced.

 Sports equipment to be used after school must be stored in a homeroom or gym closet during the school day (outdoor racks will be available for skis).
 Cleats and ski boots may not be worn in the building.

 Students may ride to and from school but not on school property unless these items are needed in an elective.
-Skateboards and roller blades should be kept in cubbies; bikes should be locked in the racks outside of school.
+Skateboards and rollerblades should be kept in cubbies; bikes should be locked in the racks outside of school.
 We strongly encourage the use of helmets while riding.

 School books are signed out to each student and must be covered.
 Books are the responsibility of the student and must be paid for if lost or damaged.